SimonOuellette35/LPN-ARC_gym/README.md

 Some of the code is taken from their GitHub repository: [https://github.com/clement-bonnet/lpn](https://github.com/clement-bonnet/lpn)

-The idea is to leverage [ARC_gym framework](https://github.com/SimonOuellette35/ARC_gym) to experiement with the out-of-distribution generalization capabilities of the LPN.
+The idea is to leverage the [ARC_gym framework](https://github.com/SimonOuellette35/ARC_gym) to experiment on the out-of-distribution generalization capabilities of the LPN.
 I will train it and test it on structurally distinct tasks to see to what extent it is able to generalize to new problems.